visnkmr/help/README.md

 Please mention the following details(if relavant):

-* Which device are using the app on??
+* Which device are you using the app on??
 * Fire/Android 0S version
 </details>
 <details>